RBMK: History

+The initial 1000 MWe design of the RBMK-1000 left room for development into yet more powerful reactors.
+For example, the RBMK reactors at the Ignalina Nuclear Power Plant in Lithuania were rated at 1500 MWe each, a very large size for the time and even for the early 21st century.
+For comparison, the EPR has a net electric nameplate capacity of 1600 MW (4500 MW_{thermal}) and is among the most powerful reactor types ever built.

 The flaws in the original RBMK design were recognized by others, including from within the Kurchatov Institute before the first units were built, but the orders for construction of the first RBMK units, which were at Leningrad, had already been issued in 1966 by the Soviet government by the time their concerns reached the Central Committee of the Communist Party of the Soviet Union and the Soviet Council of Ministers.
 This prompted a sudden overhaul of the RBMK.
 Plutonium production in an RBMK would have been achieved by operating the reactor under special thermal parameters, but this capability was abandoned early on.
 This was the design that was finalized in 1968.
 The redesign did not solve further flaws that were not discovered until years later.

+No prototypes of the RBMK were built; it was put directly into mass production.
 Construction of the first RBMK, which was at Leningrad Nuclear Power Plant, began in 1970.
 Leningrad unit 1 opened in 1973.

 At Leningrad it was discovered that the RBMK, due to its high positive void coefficient, became harder to control as the uranium fuel was consumed or burned up, becoming unpredictable by the time it was shut down after three years for maintenance.
 This made controlling the RBMK a very laborious, mentally and physically demanding task requiring the timely adjustment of dozens of parameters every minute, around the clock, constantly wearing out switches such as those used for the control rods and causing operators to sweat.
 The enrichment percentage was increased to 2.0%, up from 1.8% to alleviate these issues.